Novahq-net/NHQHeartbeatDll/README.md

 2. Auto-detects the game version from the PE header (SizeOfImage) and loads the appropriate address/offset tables.
 3. Hooks Winsock and IAT functions to intercept network traffic originally destined for NovaWorld.
 Replaces the internal functions with permissive responses.
 4. Injects the NovaHQ Lobby URL into the gate server response, directing your game to load lobby information from NovaHQ.
-5. While hosting, sends a periodic heartbeat packet (5-8kb via HTTP) and a single UDP packet (less than 1kb) every 30 seconds to the NovaHQ Lobby.
+5. While hosting, sends a periodic heartbeat packet and a single UDP packet every 30 seconds to the NovaHQ Lobby.
 The UDP packet enables the NovaHQ Lobby to determine your game server port when behind a NAT router.

 > **Note:** Core gameplay, input, and rendering are unaffected.
 The DLL only intercepts lobby and authentication traffic, with optional crash guards that protect against known engine issues during map cycling.
 Your gameplay, latency, and client-server connections run exactly as they did before.
 If you are crashing in game, sending the last sysdump.txt and a description of the crash would help me determine the cause.

 ## Installation

+> **Note:** If your game is installed in `Program Files (x86)`, consider reinstalling it to your home directory or another drive (e.g. `C:\Users\<YOUR_USERNAME>\Games\Joint Operations` or `D:\Games\Joint Operations`).
+There is no need to run these older games with admin privileges when they are installed in a folder where you already have write access.
+I will not troubleshoot issues caused by a `Program Files` install - it is the root cause of 99% of user issues with these games.

+1. Download from the GitHub releases page (to the right) or find it on [Novahq.net](https://novahq.net) in the downloads section.
-1. Copy `dinput8.dll` from this project into the game directory
+2. Copy `dinput8.dll` from this project into the game directory
-2. Copy `NHQHeartbeat.ini` into the game directory and configure it
+3. Copy `NHQHeartbeat.ini` into the game directory.
+The default config will cover 99% of users.
-3. For LAN mode (DFX/DFX2): run `mnu/MOD_Install.bat` to install the custom menu files (`main.mnu`, `mp.mnu`) into the game's `localres.pff`.
+4. ***Optional:*** For LAN mode (DFX/DFX2): run `mnu/MOD_Install.bat` to install the custom menu files (`main.mnu`, `mp.mnu`) into the game's `localres.pff`.
 The installer will prompt you to select your game folder and uses the game's `pack.exe` to pack the menu files into the PFF archive.
-A backup of `localres.pff` is offered before any changes are made, but you should make your own backup anyways.
+A backup of `localres.pff` is offered before any changes are made, but you should make your own backup.

 ## Configuring (NHQHeartbeat.ini)